effectivehomeoffice/effectivehomeoffice.com/README.md

 ## Monitor

-Don't work primarily on your notebook monitor for ergonomic reasons.
+Don't work primarily on your notebook monitor for ergonomic reasons (also see [Webcam](#webcam)).
-Get an external 27" to 30" display.
+Get an external 27" 4K display.
-4K resolution is required to show scaled content sharply.
-No ultra-wide or 5K+: Use a popular resolution, so others can display your screen when shared.
+Scale your content as it's easier on the eyes.
+No ultra-wide or 5K -- it's not worth it because it makes sharing your screen harder (resolutions don't with with the people looking at your shared screen)!
 We would love to see a webcam built-in, good speakers and Thunderbolt 3 in a beautiful design.
 Unfortunately none of currently available monitors matches these requirements.
-So, we bought a reasonable 4K IPS display ([EIZO EV2785](https://www.eizoglobal.com/products/flexscan/ev2785/index.html), $1000).
+So, we bought a reasonable 4K IPS display ([EIZO EV2785](https://www.eizoglobal.com/products/flexscan/ev2785/index.html), $1000), and we're quite happy with it.
-Please give us a hint, if you have better alternatives.

 ## Wi-Fi